 When you encounter an error caused by the file sharing service that hosts your network volume, there are a few workarounds that you can try to avoid the errors:

-- Eject the network volume on your Mac, then restart the computer or NAS device that is hosting the sharepoint.
-Reconnect to the sharepoint and try the backup task again.
+- Eject the network volume on your Mac, then restart the computer or NAS device that is hosting the network volume.
+Reconnect to the network volume and try the backup task again.

 - If the errors persist when connecting to the network volume via both AFP and SMB, and restarting the file server does not change the outcome, try backing up to a disk image on the network volume instead.